Everyone has heard of Mailchimp, it is the most popular email marketing platform on the market.

 But why are they losing market share?
 The most likely explanation is that, after having reduced the allowances of their famous free plan several times now, people are switching to other free email marketing services.

-Its biggest competitor, and email marketing veteran, Constant Contact, owns just 5.7%, around 3% less than it did it 2020.
+Email marketing veteran, Constant Contact (founded in 1995!), now just owns 5.89%, around 3% less than it did it 2020.

 As we see time and time again, it’s very easy to get stuck in your ways as a company.
 So what did Mailchimp do that Constant Contact didn’t?
 Well, as you can see in this Mailchimp vs Constant Contact comparison, quite a lot.
 Jump ahead to find out how Mailchimp got so big.